 Best time to hike Pico Terril

-Pico El Terril can be climbed from mid-September to May, but the summer months are too hot.
+Pico El Terril can be climbed from mid-September to May, but hiking in the summer months is too hot.
 Even in autumn and spring, you can have extremely hot days and as it’s only the first kilometer or so that has shade.
 You need to be prepared for the scorching sun or strong winds as the open landscape doesn’t offer much shelter.

 A nice winter day makes for a perfect hike, especially if there’s no wind so you can enjoy the mesmerizing views from the peak for a bit before descending.
 However, spring is wonderful with blankets of wildflowers coloring the hills.

 What to bring

 As mentioned above, the landscape is open and highly exposed to the elements.
 You should always bring layers so that you can take on and off clothes as you need to.
 A windbreaker is essential if the wind picks up but you also need to prepare for the strong sun, even in winter.

 The first bit is steep and it’s definitely helpful with hiking poles, not only to support but also to move vegetation.
 You might also prefer to do this hike with long pants or leggings.
 It’s also important with good hiking shoes as there are parts with uneven terrain.

 On top of that, make sure you have the following in your hiking pack:

 - neck gaiter/buff

 You can stay both around Algámitas or Pruna.
 There are vacation apartments and houses for rent.
 Otherwise, the closest hotels are in Olvera, only a 15-minute drive from the trailhead past Pruna.
 Stay at Tugasa Hotel Sierra y Cal or Olvera B&B if you’re on a budget.